Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 While the subject- how to build a scalable web application may bring nightmares to beginners, with given time and research, it can achieve easily.
 You have to do all you have done before to build a regular web application and further advance it to scale the site.

-At the end of the article, we hope you have found the information we provided helpfully.
+At the end of the article, we hope you have found the information we provided helpful.
 Remember that the key to perfect making a scalable web application is to understand how web scaling works.
 If you do not understand that, it would be better to invest in a professional person who can make you take the load off of you instead.